 If your company uses GAAP accounting, ASC 606 could drastically alter your accounting practices and financial situation.
-The basic impact of the new standard is in revenue recognition—that is, the way an organization determines when it makes money.
+The new standard’s primary impact is on revenue recognition, how an organization determines when it makes money.

-In a cash accounting system, revenue is recognized when money changes hands; you earn revenue when you receive cash, not before or after.
+A company based on a cash accounting system will earn revenue when it receives cash, not before or after.
 Under GAAP, a company doesn’t necessarily recognize revenue when cash changes hands.
 Instead, the company records revenue when the transaction occurs.
-A sale is counted as a sale regardless of when the money hits the seller’s account.
+A GAAP-compliant entity will treat a sale as a sale regardless of when it receives the money.

 ASC 606 creates a framework within GAAP for recognizing revenue from customer contracts.

-It’s meant to standardize and streamline the accounting of contract-based transactions.
-Prior to ASC 606, this was a variable process—it differed from organization to organization, industry to industry.
-As a result, it could be difficult to get a sense of a company’s revenue from contracts, or to compare one company’s transactions to another’s.
+The aim is to standardize and streamline the accounting of contract-based transactions, which, before ASC 606, was a variable process.
+It differed from organization to organization, industry to industry.
+As a result, it could be difficult to get a sense of a company’s revenue from contracts or to compare one company’s transactions to another’s.

 To comply with ASC 606, an organization must follow five steps:

-While that process may seem simple, and standardization may sound like a good thing, ASC 606 can be exceedingly complicated in practice.
-A company needs to look at every single customer agreement—written and unwritten—and pick it apart to determine financial particulars.
+While that process may seem simple and standardization may sound like a good thing, ASC 606 can be exceedingly complicated.
+A company will have to look at every single customer agreement (written and unwritten) and pick it apart to determine financial particulars.

-This is time- and resource-intensive if the company has…
+This process will be time- and resource-intensive if the company has:

 - multiple contracts